undebuggable/backup-upload/HOWTO.md

 ### Linode object storage

 [Setup the CLI client for Linode object storage.](https://www.linode.com/docs/guides/how-to-use-object-storage/) The `s3cmd` client is also needed in addition to the Linode's `linode-cli`.
-The `s3cmd` client will transparently take care of Linode's limit of 5GB per one object,
+The `s3cmd` client will transparently take care of Linode's limit of 5GB per one object.

 Test the CLI client and the presence of backup bucket:
 ```bash